stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 ## Mount Tests

 To start off, we want to test how our mount actually works at comparing each of the sensors individually with the working range of the entire sensor.
 To do this, we can run our `initial-1sensor-distance.ino` code for each of the sensors, running the same initial test we did on 1 sensor, to map each of the sensors working ranges.
-We can make a plot of all of the independent ranges together, shown in Fig. ?.
+We can make a plot of all of the independent ranges together, shown in Fig. 10 and Fig. 11.

 ![Figure_ww1](https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/50758177/86c46fdd-d5e1-424f-b3f7-ffa095d778f7)
 ***Fig. 10:** The figure shows the three sensors measured individually in the up and down direction relative to the middle of the respective sensor.
 The upper points are the maximum height and the bottom points are the minimum heights.*